AmitHarlev/CAMWiki/README.md

-# CAM Wiki
+# Information for First Year CAM Students

-### Topics to include (first year specific)

-1. ~~Registering on Student Center~~
-2. ~~TA training dates heads up~~
-3. Booking CAM rooms for office hours
-4. ~~Course requirements~~ + recommendations
-5. ~~Minor requirements~~ + example minors
-6. Desk signup advice
-7. Mentoring program?
-8. Summer Funding/Finding an advisor/Finding an internship
+This document was created by the CAM mentoring program.
+This year the mentoring program coordinators are Mayleen and Tayler (who are older and wiser) and Amit and Liam (who are younger and less wise).
+Feel free to reach out to any of us with any questions (or to your mentor after they have been assigned)!

+*Note*: there is also a (partially deprecated) [CAM Wiki](https://sites.google.com/cornell.edu/camwiki/home), which we hope to update soon.

 ### TA Training

-If you will be TAing in the Fall (<span style="color:green">TODO: check with Phil who exactly is required to go, as well as the dates for this year</span>.) you are required to attend the math department's TA training session **in person** the week before the semester starts.
+If you will be TAing in the Fall you are required to attend the math department's TA training session **in person** the week before the semester starts.
 In general, anyone not on a fellowship is TAing (look at your offer letter), but if you are unsure, you can email Phil Rusher to check.

-(This is mostly being included here so that you don't book a flight for the day before classes start and need to move it later.)
+(This is mostly being included here so that first year students don't book flights for the day before classes start and need to move them later.)

+### Booking a Conference Room

+There are two conference rooms in the [CAM Space](#map-of-cam-space-and-desk-suggestions).
+You can book either of these rooms for any reason with common reasons including: TA office hours, reading groups, and meetings (zoom or in person).
+To book a room, add the shared Google calendar to your own calendar by visiting [this page](https://sites.google.com/cornell.edu/camwiki/cam-community-resources/room-reservations).

 ### Registering for Courses